arpit5492/Stonks-Assignment/README.md

 9. **Creating a .env.local file to store the environment variables**

 - I have provided an example file named `dotenv.local.example`, where the format of providing the environment variables are given.
-Provide the enironment variables inside the .env.local file, then run the application
+Provide the enironment variables inside the .env.local file like the example file, then run the application

 ### Stonks Deploy Github